Core Standards of the Course

 Understand and demonstrate fixed glass removal, reinstallation, or replacement.

-Students will be able to understand and demonstrate metal welding and cutting.
+Students will understand and demonstrate metal welding, cutting, and joining.

 Standard 1